Seido knives review

 The knives are made from 7Cr17 steel which is high-carbon stainless steel.
 Seido knives claim to have an ergonomic Pakkawood handle that allows for comfort and a perfect grip.
 These knives are supposed to have a perfect balance for better handling of ingredients.

-Seido knives also claim that in contrast to the 25-degree angle of the western-style knives’ blades, they have 15-degree blade angles.
+Seido knives also claim that in contrast to the 25-degree angle of the Western-style knives’ blades, they have 15-degree blade angles.

 Lastly, Seido kitchen knives talk about their lifetime warranty that guarantees that you are in good hands -according to them-.
 You are eligible for this free lifetime warranty once you buy any product from the